Maximize tax savings

-Debt funds which invest in higher-rated securities are less volatile when compared to that of low-rated securities.
+Debt funds which invest in higher-rated securities are less volatile when compared to low-rated securities.
 Additionally, maturity also depends on the investment strategy of the fund manager and the overall interest rate regime in the economy.
-A falling interest rate regime encourages the manager to invest in long-term securities.
+A falling interest rate regime encourages the fund manager to invest in long-term securities.
 Conversely, a rising interest rate regime encourages him to invest in short-term securities.

 Gilt Funds invest in only government securities – high-rated securities with very low credit risk.
 Since the government seldom defaults on the loan it takes in the form of debt instruments; gilt funds are an ideal choice for risk-averse fixed-income investors.

 Fixed maturity plans (FMP) are closed-ended debt funds.
-These funds also invest in fixed income securities like corporate bonds and government securities.
+These funds also invest in fixed income securities such as corporate bonds and government securities.
 All FMPs have a fixed horizon for which your money will be locked-in.
 This horizon can be in months or years.
 However, you can invest only during the initial offer period.
 It is like a fixed deposit that can deliver superior, tax-efficient returns but does not guarantee high returns.